rust-lang/book/src/ch03-05-control-flow.md

 ```

 It’s also worth noting that the condition here *must* be a `bool`.
 To see what
-happens if the condition isn't a `bool`, try running this code:
+happens if the condition isn’t a `bool`, try running this code:

 Filename: src/main.rs